 As part of our research, we have conducted a range of workshops, surveys and events with the public and stakeholder organisations across the Bristol area.

 We ran two surveys in the Bristol region in May-July 2017 and had over 700 responses.
 The findings from our surveys are being analysed and will be released in 2019.

 In summer 2017 we ran workshops and events for local people in a range of neighbourhoods across the city – Knowle, Barton Hill, Bradley Stoke and Bishopston.
 These events helped us to collect further information about the views of citizens, which informs our modelling and proposals for the city authorities.

 During the events we shared information about the links between air pollution, climate change and our health, and listened to residents’ views on the long-term vision for their area and the whole of Bristol.

-The ClairCity “mutual learning workshop” for Bristol was designed for different stakeholders who are engaged in environment, health issues and policies in the city.
-It took place in July 2017, and was aimed at developing routes to a “clean air”, healthy, zero-carbon Bristol by 2050 by understanding specific challenges and opportunities for organisations, and engaging them to identify actions, milestones and priorities.
+We ran two “stakeholder workshops” for local organisations and representatives in 2017 and 2018.
+They were aimed at developing routes to a “clean air”, healthy, zero-carbon Bristol by 2050 by understanding specific challenges and opportunities for organisations, and engaging them to identify actions, milestones and priorities.

-Attendees included a range of organisations, from First Bus, community groups such as Ambition Lawrence Weston and Easton Energy Group, local councillors in South Gloucestershire and Bristol, Bristol Walking Alliance, Residents Against Dirty Energy (RADE), At-Bristol, local employers, academics from UWE and the University of Bristol and Bristol Health Partnership.
+Attendees included a range of organisations, from First Bus, community groups such as Ambition Lawrence Weston and Easton Energy Group, local councillors in South Gloucestershire and Bristol, Bristol Walking Alliance, Residents Against Dirty Energy (RADE), At-Bristol, local employers, Bristol Health Partnership and NHS representatives, energy experts, academics from UWE and the University of Bristol.

-You can see the introductory talks from the event on our Youtube channel.
+You can see the introductory talk from our first stakeholder event on our Youtube channel.